maxcohn/pka-db/README.md

 A free and open source website database for Painkiller Already.

+If you want a copy of the data, let me know and I'll find the best way to host the sqlite database file or a series of CSVs representing the tables so that there can be mass downloads.
+Please don't attempt to scrape the website, it's on a cheap VPS and I'd be more than happy to supply someone with a raw copy.

 ## Why?

 PKA means a lot to me.
 I've been listening since late 2011.
 The show has had a